NEONScience/NEON-Data-Skills/_posts/Python/remote-sensing/lidar/2017-06-20-Mask_Raster.md

     scaleFactor: 1.0

-To get a better idea of the distribution of the canopy heights, plot a histogram, first removing the zero and NaN values:
+To get a better idea of the distribution of the canopy heights, plot a histogram, first removing the zero and NaN values.

 ```python